Living the Dream

 And then out of nowhere God finally moves the vision forward.
 An angel appears to Mary and tells her she will miraculously become pregnant with the baby who will make the nation’s vision come true.
 That baby, God’s son Jesus, grows up to declare: “The ancient vision is coming true now!
 God’s glory is on the rise!”
 He shows it by healing many people, by teaching brilliantly in ways that ordinary people could understand, and by calling people to follow him and trust him absolutely.

 Powerful people see that he is on a campaign to carry out his vision, and he will take over everything if they do not stop him.
 They put him on trial for talking like he is the Messiah, the super-king the prophets envisioned and predicted, and they accuse him of being a liar whose vision will lead his nation to disaster.
-They sentence him to die on a cross not just to kill him, but to shame him, destroy his reputation, and crush his vision.
+They sentence him to die on a cross not just to kill him, but to shame him, destroy his reputation, crush his vision, and end his campaign.

 But it all backfires.
 All it does is set the stage for the proof that the Real GOD sent him, and his vision was true.
 On the third day, God the Father raises him from the grave to carry his campaign on to victory!

-His messengers are supposed to embody the vision, not impose it by force!
+His team is supposed to embody the vision, not impose it by force!
 How can they do that?
 He sends his Spirit to turn them into a new kind of human being.
-They receive Jesus’ mercy and become merciful, showing that his vision actually works and his campaign is succeeding.
+They receive Jesus’s mercy and become merciful, showing that his vision actually works and his campaign is succeeding.

 We are the current members of the campaign team.
 We pick up where those followers left off, and we hit some of the same obstacles.
-People who are pushing some other vision for the world do not want any competition from Jesus’ vision.
+People who are pushing some other vision for the world do not want any competition from Jesus’s vision.
 Sometimes they trash his vision or try to block us like the powers tried to block Jesus himself, but he lives in us, sticks with us, and gives us the grit it takes to keep going with the campaign even when all hope seems lost.

 Who are we?
-We are trailers for the movie the world will see when the Rescuer returns to carry out his vision totally.
+We are trailers for the movie the world will see when the campaign leader returns to carry out his vision totally.
 The trailer doesn’t tell you the whole story, but it gives you a feel for what kind of a story it is.
 That’s what we do.
-We already see the vision coming true as he changes us by his Spirit.
+We already see the vision coming true as he heals, blesses, and connects us by his Spirit.
 We already have one foot in that glorious future!
 We are living the dream, that is, living part of it and looking forward to the rest.

 That’s our story, and that’s why we keep telling it.
-How could we ever shut up about something that good?
+How could we ever shut up about a vision that good?

-Reflections on the meaning of the story, "Best Vision Ever"
+Reflections on the meaning of the story, "Living the Dream"

 If you have already said, “I’m in!
 SYNC me!” then you are on Jesus's campaign team and you just heard the story of your vision for the world.
 You are ready for this vision to come true, so let’s get the party started, celebrating with a huge “Yes” to all five of these things:

 Yes, the vision that will save the world is not any human vision but God’s vision that he has been proactively and patiently working since the time of Abraham.

-Yes, God’s whole vision for the world revolves around Jesus, the king he sent to make the vision come true.
+Yes, God’s whole vision for the world revolves around Jesus, the king he sent to lead the campaign for this vision.

-Yes, Jesus has put his Spirit, life, and power into me, plugging me into the vision and turning me into a different person and putting me onto the team that is working for this vision of a healed, blessed, and connected world.
+Yes, Jesus has put his Spirit, life, and power into me, turning me into a different person and putting me onto the team that is working for this vision of a healed, blessed, and connected world.